PlatONnetwork/platon.py/docs/providers.rst

 2. :class:`~web3.providers.ipc.IPCProvider`, which looks for several IPC file locations.
    ``IPCProvider`` will not automatically detect a testnet connection, it is suggested that the user instead uses a ``w3`` instance from ``web3.auto.infura`` (e.g.
-   ``from platon.auto.infura.ropsten import w3``) if they want to auto-detect a testnet.
+   ``from platon.chains.infura.ropsten import w3``) if they want to auto-detect a testnet.
 3. :class:`~web3.providers.rpc.HTTPProvider`, which attempts to connect to "http://localhost:8545"
 4. ``None`` - if no providers are successful, you can still use Web3 APIs that do not require a connection, like: